camzone/alydus-gamemode-base/README.md

 - Fully commented for easy understanding.

 # Usage
-Change gamemode name and your ready to go, really.
+Change the variable 'gamemodeFolderName' in init.lua and cl_init.lua to the name of your gamemode's folder, then your ready to go!